Panic Attacks Explained

 What Is a Panic Attack?

-Many people experience panic attacks in their lives, whether or not they are experiencing substance withdrawal symptoms.
-A panic attack is the sudden and abrupt onset of extreme anxiety accompanied by physical symptoms.
+Whether or not during a substance withdrawal, people suffering from an addiction may experience panic attacks.
+A panic attack is the sudden and abrupt onset of extreme anxiety accompanied by physical symptoms and an inability to control one’s emotions.

-For those who experience panic attacks, the episode can be extremely frightening and distressing as they often occur very quickly and for no clear reason.
+For those who experience panic attacks, the episodes can be extremely frightening and distressing as they often occur very quickly and for no apparent reason.

-Panic attacks are usually characterised by a feeling of intense unease or fear and can be a symptom of other mental health conditions, such as generalised anxiety disorders, as well as a symptom of withdrawal.
+Panic attacks are usually characterised by a feeling of intense unease or fear.
+They can be a symptom of other mental health conditions, such as generalised anxiety disorders, post-traumatic stress disorder or a symptom of withdrawal.

 Call our admissions line 24 hours a day to get help.